quickbrownfox319/quickbrownfox319.github.io/_posts/2020-06-01-ssh-git-config.md

     Hostname github.com
     User git
     AddKeysToAgent yes
-    IdentityFile ~/.ssh/gh-personal.pub
+    IdentityFile ~/.ssh/gh-personal

 # This is my work Github
 Host gh-work
     Hostname github.com
     User git
     AddKeysToAgent yes
-    IdentityFile ~/.ssh/gh-work.pub
+    IdentityFile ~/.ssh/gh-work
 ```

 Here, we have added two identities to our config, one for our personal Github account, and one for our work account.
 The `AddKeysToAgent` parameter tells ssh-agent to add the private key used for authentication if it has not been added already.
-When we connect to our repo with our respective SSH identities, SSH will use that respective public key to access the repository.
+When we connect to our repo with our respective SSH identities, SSH will use that respective key to access the repository.

 When you clone a repo with SSH, you can direct git which SSH configuration to use.
 Cloning with `git clone git@github.com:a-github-account/a-repository` is saying to use whatever your SSH key is for user `git` at `github.com` to clone `a-repository`, assuming you have access rights.
-To direct SSH to use, for example, my personal public key file, I would need to change it to `git clone git@gh-personal:a-github-account/a-repository`.
+To direct SSH to use, for example, my personal account key file, I would need to change it to `git clone git@gh-personal:a-github-account/a-repository`.
 This will tell git to clone using my `gh-personal` SSH config.

 If you need to ever tweak the SSH configuration used for a particular repo, you can access the `.git/config` file in the repository, and change the remote url to match the account you'd like to use from your SSH config file.